AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/create-a-webhook.md

 Use [!DNL Webhooks] to take advantage of third-party web services to send text messages, expand person data, and more.

->[!AVAILABILITY]
->
->Not all Marketo Engage users have purchased this functionality.
-Contact the Adobe Account Team (your Account Manager) for details.

 1. Go to the **[!UICONTROL Admin]** area.

    ![](assets/create-a-webhook-1.png)